Blayzeing/climate-unchange/README.md

 Run either by running the compile and run shell script (compileandrun.sh) or run `$ javac *.java` followed by `$ java ClimateUnchange` to compile and then run the game.

 To play, move Leta around the screen using either WASD or the arrow keys, then PUNCH with the spacebar!
+The symptoms of climate change are dealt with easily with one punch, while the causes require multiple punches to sort out.
+Monitor how much of an effective Leta is having on the climate using the thermometer on the right.
+If it gets too hot it's over in more ways than one!